boucardbruno/Hands-on-Refactoring-to-a-deeper-software-model/README.md

 Like the hummingbird, everyone does their part to create software that will better impact its users.
 By leveraging a domain-driven design approach, I facilitate more transparent communication between stakeholders and software creators through collaborative modeling and deep democracy, decoding complexities, resolving conflicts, and ensuring that software remains agile in the face of business demands.

-As a consultant for OCTO Technology, technical lead and software architect, and agile and technical coach, I catalyze organizations and teams towards the design and construction of sustainable and clean software architectures..
+As a consultant for OCTO Technology, technical lead and software architect, and agile and technical coach, I catalyze organizations and teams toward the design and construction of sustainable and clean software architectures.
+I am the host of the BDD Paris Meetup and am very involved in the Domain-Driven Design community.